-Voice Recognition Button (UConnectTM Hands Free Phone) - If Equipped
+Voice Recognition Button (UConnect® Hands-Free Phone) - If Equipped

-Press this button to operate the Hand Free Phone (UConnectTM) feature (if equipped).
-Refer to Hands-Free Communication (UConnectTM) in Section 3 for more information.
+Press this button to operate the Hands-Free Phone (UConnect®) feature (if equipped).
+Refer to "Hands-Free Communication (UConnect®)" in Section 3.

-If your vehicle is not equipped with this feature, a "UConnectTM System Not Available" message will display on the radio screen.
+If your vehicle is not equipped with or this feature is not available on your vehicle, a "Not Equipped With UConnect" message will display on the radio screen.

-Phone Button (UConnectTM Hands Free Phone) - If Equipped
+Phone Button (UConnect® Hands-Free Phone) - If Equipped

-Press this button to operate the Hand Free Phone (UConnect[TM]) feature (if equipped).
-Refer to Hands-Free Communication (UConnectTM) in Section 3 for more information.
+Press this button to operate the Hands-Free Phone (UConnect®) feature (if equipped).
+Refer to "Hands-Free 1 Communication (UConnect®)" in Section 3.

-If your vehicle is not equipped with this feature, a "UConnectTM System Not Available" message will display on the radio screen.
+If your vehicle is not equipped with or this feature is not available on your vehicle, a "Not Equipped With UConnect" message will display on the radio screen.